Kihealth Europe

 Sequence

-Whole-genome bisulfite sequencing tuned for cfDNA fragment biology, with quality-audited basecalling.
+Whole-genome bisulfite sequencing and multi-omics profiling tuned for cfDNA fragment biology, with quality-audited basecalling.

 L3 · Bioinformatics